 Besides that, lotions or barrier creams work as well.
 These creams create an oily barrier between your skin and gasoline and can be easily removed upon a wash.
 On top of that, they also keep your skin moisturized.

 Why do I still smell gas?

 There can be a few reasons for this, but it is simply a matter of tracing it to the root cause.

 Secondly, the gas could have gotten onto your clothes or fabric around your house.
-This requires more intense cleaning and soaking your clothes or fabrics to rid the smell.
+This requires more intense cleaning and soaking of your clothes or fabrics to rid of the smell.

 Lastly, it could be coming from a direct gasoline leak.
 Check under your car gas puddles or any gasoline bottles in your garage.
 Gas leaks can be very dangerous as gasoline is very flammable.

 How long does gasoline smell last on skin?